mrwilson/helixdns/README.md

 ## HelixDNS

   A simple dns server to read records from etcd.
+See this [blog post](http://probablyfine.co.uk/2014/03/02/serving-dns-records-from-etcd/) for more information.

 ## Build Instructions

     go get github.com/mrwilson/helixdns
+    make install

 ## Uses

-    go run ./cmd/hdns/hdns.go

-## Requirements

-  A running etcd server is required.
-HelixDNS defaults to http://localhost:4001/, the etcd default.

-  Records are stored as keys under /helix in etcd's key-value store.
-So the A record for foo.example.com. would be stored as the value in the node at

-    /helix/com/example/foo/A
+    hdns -port=<port-to-run-on> -etcd-address=<address-of-etcd-instance>

 ## TODO

- * Literally every other type of record that's not A.
+ * Other types of record that aren't A or AAAA.
- * Tests.
+ * Tests (unit + integration)